harness/developer-hub/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results.md

 The following steps describe the general workflow:

+1. (_Optional_) Set the **Security Execution** to filter issues based on target, type, stage, step, or scanner.

-1. **Security Execution** filters are useful for complex pipelines that run multiple scans.
-You can use these filters to focus only on issues for specific targets, target types, stages, steps, and scanners.
-If you're only interested in DAST results, for example, you can hide all other issues.
-Focusing on a specific target can also make it easier to compare results with previous scans of that target.
+  These filters are useful for pipelines that run multiple scans.
+For example, you might want to focus only on DAST or container issues.
+Filtering on a specific target can make it easier to compare results with previous scans of that target.

-2. Select the [severity](/docs/security-testing-orchestration/get-started/key-concepts/severities) tiles to filter the lists by severity.
+2. Select the [severity](/docs/security-testing-orchestration/get-started/key-concepts/severities) tiles to filter issues by severity.
 You can also show or hide issues with exemptions.

 3. Drill down to the relevant issues list to view the issues found in the scan: